jelicas/jelicas.github.io/_posts/2022-05-10-facebook-sign-in-ionic-with-capacitor-firebase-auth-draft.markdown

 Go back to Android Studio and sync project with gradle files.
 (File/Sync Project with Gradle Files)

 Make a project and run it on an avd emulator (Pixel 2 API 28).
+Install Facebook App on emulator and then test the functionality.

 ![Emulator](/assets/images/emulatorfb.png)